Comparison of Football Manager Player Roles Goalkeeper Defend vs Sweeper Keeper

 Most often will a sweeper keeper player role mean that you looks to waste possession by more longer and sometimes more risky passes in order to get the ball quicker into the final third.
 Without any specific passing method set will the goalkeeper (if he lacks kicking) have an passing completion ratio under 50%!
 This makes it almost impossible to play a possession tactic.

 This means that setting the proper distribution method according to team strength and tactical preference (counter vs defensive vs possession playing styles) is vital.
-When you like to play out of defence it’s necessary to select shorter passes and distribute to defenders in order to make that specific team instruction work.
+When you like to play out of defense it’s necessary to select shorter passes and distribute to defenders in order to make that specific team instruction work.

 How to know which player role to choose – Creating a Football Manager Tactic